STAND. COM. REP. NO. 546

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 1045 entitled:
+Your Committee on Consumer Protection & Commerce, to which was referred H.B.
+No. 1384 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1045 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1384, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1384, H.D.
+1, and be referred to the Committee on Finance.